fbpx

 Day 1 - Sarajevo

-Dobro Dosli!
+Dobro dosli!
 Welcome to Bosnia and Herzegovina.
-Your adventure begins in Sarajevo, the capital and largest city that sits on the Miljacka River, surrounded by the Dinaric Alps.
-You’ll have a welcome meeting at 6 pm tonight, where you’ll meet your leader and fellow travellers.
-After, head into the surrounding hills for a cooking demonstration and welcome dinner with your local hosts, Mersiha and Mustafa in their home overlooking the city.
-Learn how to make burek (Bosnian pita), then enjoy a hearty, home-made meal of dolma (stuffed vegetables) while Mersiha and Mustafa share stories about their lives, Bosnian cuisine and the city they call home.
+Your adventure begins with a welcome meeting at 6 pm in Sarajevo, the capital and largest city that sits on the Miljacka River, surrounded by the Dinaric Alps.
+If you arrive early, maybe take a stroll through the Ottoman-era bazaar of Bascarsija, visit the National Museum of Bosnia and Herzegovina or explore the Gazi Husrev-beg Mosque.
+This evening, head into the surrounding hills for a cooking demonstration and welcome dinner with your local hosts, Mersiha and Mustafa, in their home overlooking the city.
+Learn how to make burek (Bosnian pastry stuffed with meats), then enjoy a hearty, homemade meal of dolma (stuffed vegetables) while Mersiha and Mustafa share stories about Sarajevo, Bosnian cuisine and the life they love here.

 Day 2 - Jajce

-Hop aboard the public bus to Jajce, arriving about midday with time to grab some lunch.
-Then, take a walking tour with a local guide.
-Jajce is the birthplace of Yugoslavia, so you’ll visit the AVNOJ Museum to learn about Jajce and Bosnia in the 20th century.
-On the way, stop by the 22-m-tall Pliva Waterfall in the centre of town.
+Hop aboard the public bus to Jajce, arriving around midday with time to grab some lunch.
+Then, take a walking tour with a local guide through this small town that captures the spirit and history of Bosnia and Herzegovina.
+Jajce is the birthplace of Yugoslavia – you’ll visit the AVNOJ Museum to learn about Jajce and Bosnia in the 20th century.
+On the way, stop by the 22 m tall Pliva Waterfall in the centre of town.
 This small town dates back to ancient times and maintains a mix of cultures and religions.
-Tonight, you have free time to explore at your own pace – maybe go and see the incredible views from the top of the town at the local 14th-century fortress.
+Tonight, you have free time to explore Jajce at your own pace – maybe wander its narrow streets, relax by the river or see the incredible views from the top of the town at the 14th-century fortress overlooking the valley.

 Day 3 - Mostar

 Head south via private transfer towards Mostar, stopping in Livno along the way.
-When you arrive in Livno, head up to the base of Cincar Mountain in 4WDs to take in the views of the Dinaric Alps before venturing off-road in search of the 400 wild horses that call these foothills home.
-After, carry on to Mostar, famed for its iconic Stari Most, which stands as a symbol of reconciliation and international cooperation and hosts a diving competition in the summer months.
-Learn all about this historic city on a guided walking tour before settling into your hotel for the night.
+When you arrive in Livno, head up to the base of Cincar Mountain in 4WDs to take in the views of the Dinaric Alps before venturing off-road in search of the wild horses that call these foothills home – there are around 400 to 800 of them, descended from working horses released decades ago.
+After, continue on to Mostar, famed for its iconic Stari Most (Old Bridge), which stands as a symbol of reconciliation and unity.
+This bridge has been host to a 450-year-strong diving tradition, and one of the longest-running diving competitions in the Balkans is held here each summer.
+Tonight, learn all about this historic city on a guided walking tour, then maybe find a local restaurant for dinner – your local leader will have the best recommendations!

 Day 4 - Mostar

-Spend the day exploring the nature, history and treats of the Herzegovina region – the southern part of the country.
+Spend the day exploring the nature, history and flavours of the Herzegovina region – the southern part of the country.
 Stop at Blagaj Tekke – a dervish monastery perched above the Buna River at the base of a towering cliff.
 Explore the sacred site and museum, wandering through Ottoman architecture and colourful rooms.
-Next, stop in Stolac and pop into Mehmedbasica Kuca (a historic house) for a slice of smokvara (traditional fig cake) before embarking on a short hike to Kravica Waterfall.
-Go for a dip in the waterfall, then head back to Mostar, where you’ll have a free evening to explore at leisure.
+Next, stop in Stolac and pop into Mehmedbasica Kuca (a historic house) where a local family preserves the tradition of making smokvara (a traditional fig cake) – try a slice yourself!
+You’ll then embark on a short hike to Kravica Waterfall near the city of Ljubuski.
+When you arrive, maybe relax with a dip in the waterfall and soak up the nature surrounding you before heading back into town for the night.

 Day 7 - Sarajevo